VibhorJain11/Large_Language_Models/Multi-Node LLM Orchestration with Conditional Routing/README.md

-# Multi-Node LLM Orchestration with Conditional Routing
+# ARTICLE GENERATOR: Multi-Node LLM Orchestration with Conditional Routing

 This project demonstrates a multi-node workflow orchestration using **LangGraph**'s `StateGraph` to manage a pipeline involving: